-Some children with autism don’t need much support, while others will need daily support throughout their lifetime.
+Some autistic children don’t need much support, while others will need daily support throughout their lives.

 Signs of autism in 4-year-old children should be evaluated immediately.
 The earlier a child receives treatment, the better their outlook.

 Most signs of autism become more apparent as children age.

-An autistic child who needs more support in social situations may exhibit some of the following signs of autism:
+An autistic child who needs more support in social situations may exhibit some of the following signs:

 - does not respond to their own name

 - avoids eye contact

 - prefers playing alone over playing with others

 - does not share well with others or take turns

 - does not participate in pretend play

 - does not tell stories

 - is not interested in interacting with or socializing with others

-- doesn’t like or actively avoids physical contact
+- does not like or actively avoids physical contact

-- isn’t interested or doesn’t know how to make friends
+- is not interested in making or does not know how to make friends

 - does not make facial expressions or makes inappropriate expressions

 - cannot be easily soothed or comforted